dangarmat/dangarmat.github.io/future_posts/2018-07-06-Deep-Dream-On-Overpriced-Apartments.md

 excerpt_separator: <!--more-->
 ---

 Apartment hunting in an expensive city is leading me to curses and exclamations.
-Followingare some outstanding examples of insanely priced apartments in Portland, OR, ran through Google Deep Dream in hopes of understanding why people pay so much for a small box.
+Following are some outstanding examples of insanely priced apartments in Portland, OR, ran through Google Deep Dream in hopes of understanding why people pay so much for a small box.
 These listings will be gone in no time (I'm sure) so including some captions for posterity.

 Let's start with this one.
 Indeed, it appears $1899 for 1 bedroom grants access to this clubhouse haunted by some floating apparition: